Date squares are a very sweet North American layered dessert baked in a cake pan.

 Here we see, though, that food columnists were clear that the terms date squares and matrimonial cake could be used interchangeably:

 The last is one for the ever-popular layer cookie baked all in one piece and then cut in squares, known variously as date squares or matrimonial cake.” — Horne, June.
 Culinary Clinic.
 Winnipeg, Manitoba: Winnipeg Free Press.
 3 May 1941.
 Page 13.

-Usage of the term “Matrimonial Cake” for “Date Squares” would appear to have died out completely in America, except when the source of the usage is a Canadian from the prairies in Canada.
+Searching newspaper archive databases, usage of the term “matrimonial cake” for “date squares” would appear to have died out completely in the U.S., except when the source of the usage is a Canadian writer from the prairies in Canada.